indrajithbandara/liquideye/_ports/s-lp-55.md

    - Acrylic Element
    - Polyurethane Base
 ---
-The Liquid Eye S-LP 55 Lens Port is used with a range of Sony, Sigma, Zeiss and other lenses.
+The Liquid Eye S-LP-55 Lens Port is used with a range of Sony, Sigma, Zeiss and other lenses.
 It is designed for use with prime lenses that measure less than 55mm in physical length.

 The port features a threaded system that is designed specifically for use with Liquid Eye’s Sony α6000 series water housings.